dppdppd/The-Boardgame-Insert-Toolkit/README.md

 value is expected to be an array of 4 bools, and determines whether finger cutouts are to be added to the lid.
 This allows the lid to be used as a card tray during play.
 The values represent [front, back, left, right ].
 e.g. `[ LID_CUTOUT_SIDES_4B, [ t, t, f, f ] ]`

+#### `LID_SIDES_DETENTS`
+value is expected to be an array of 4 integers, and determines how many detents should be added for each side of the lid.
+The values represent [front, back, left, right ].
+The default is [2, 2, 2, 2].

 ### Dividers keys
 as of v2.04, in addition to boxes, one can also create card dividers.